Stela of Pakhaas

 Round-topped limestone stela.
 The top portion is decorated with a curved sign of heaven above a sun-disk with down-curved wings.
 Suspended from the disk are two cobras representing Wadjet and Nekhbet.
 Facing them are two jackals.
 Part of the original gilding is preserved on the sun disk; the sky was painted blue; traces of red are preserved on the disk's wings.
 The jackals are recumbent upon a base line below which is a horizontal sign of heaven.
 Traces of blue paint with red stars are preserved in this sign.
 Below, in a rectangular field flanked by was scepters are three figures.
 To the left, facing right, stands a woman holding a sistrum.
 She is the mother of the deceased who is shown in the center, facing right towards his son, separated from him by a table with offerings.
 The son offers incense and a liquid to his father.
 Figure of Osiris upon lap of deceased.

 Condition: Chipped in upper left corner; small chips here and there.
 Diagonal gouge in lines three to five of main text.
-Much of the original paint and gilding preserved on the figures and their jewellery.
+Much of the original paint and gilding preserved on the figures and their jewelry.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome